Dua Lipa’s Fans React To New Single & Video For ‘Don’t Start Now’

 Dua Lipa has been teasing fans over the past few weeks about her new single, “Don’t Start Now,” and has finally released the single worldwide.

-The Inquisitr previously reported Lipa in a neon barely-there top that displayed her midriff.
+The Inquisitr previously reported on Lipa wearing a neon barely-there top that displayed her midriff.
 At the time, the “Lost In Your Light” hitmaker didn’t confirm whether the image was a still from the music video.
 However, today confirmed that it was after she premiered the video on her official YouTube channel.

-“Don’t Start Now” hears Dua in more of a disco groove compared to her previous singles and it seems that fans can expect more of that.
+“Don’t Start Now” hears Lipa in more of a disco groove compared to her previous singles and it seems that fans can expect more of that.

 In an interview with The Hits Radio, Lipa stated that her 2018 singles, “One Kiss” with Calvin Harris and “Electricity” Silk City influence her to transition to more dance-pop elements.

-Since the release of the new track and video, Dua’s loyal fans have reacted positively on social media.
+Since the release of the new track and video, loyal fans have reacted positively on social media.

 “Say whatever you want, this is her BEST single and many artists could only DREAM about comeback like this.
 She snapped again, but are we shocked????
 A goddess. #DontStartNow,” one user tweeted.